 Woodford Reserve is rather unlike other Bourbons in that it contains some percentage of whiskey made in copper pot stills and triple-distilled – just like the Irish style of whiskeys.
 Woodford Reserve uses a mash of corn, rye, and malted barley, and also re-uses some of each run’s fermented mash in the next batch.
 The pot-still whiskey is combined with column-still whiskey and aged in new toasted oak barrels for between four and six years.

 So a long yet interrupted history, and with a combination of two methods of distillation, how does it fare?
-Well below, I give to you my tasting notes.
+Well below, I give to you my tasting notes on the original, and further expressions.

 Woodford Reserve – 43.2%